236.7 Negotiation

 Plans approved for acquisition purposes will indicate a separate parcel number for the operating railroad right of way and to each parcel of non-operating railroad property owned by a railroad.

-B. Acquisition Procedures - Non-operating Railroad Land
+B. Acquisition Procedures - Railroad Land

 • Obtain title information for each parcel.
 The conveyance of the property to the railroad is sufficient unless the land involved is a recent purchase.